Dangerous Dog Breeds

 American Pit Bull Terrier

-This disposition towards violence corresponds with pit bull breeding habits.
-Humans have historically bred pit bulls for their fighting ability, culling individuals with gentleness or affection.
-While this genetic predisposition makes them more likely than most dogs to attack, proper socialization and humane upbringing can mitigate these behaviors.
+This tendency toward violence corresponds with the breeding habits of “Pit Bulls”.
+Historically, humans bred “Pit Bulls” for their fighting abilities, eliminating dogs that displayed docility or affection.
+While this genetic predisposition makes them more likely than most dogs to attack, proper socialization and compassionate, respectful upbringing can mitigate these behaviors.

 Chihuahuas

 Chihuahuas fall into the classification of toy dogs.
-The average Chihuahua is seven to 12 inches long and weighs 3.3 to 6.6 pounds.
+The average Chihuahua is 5 to 6 inches at the shoulder and weighs no more than 6 pounds.
 While the breed is unlikely to participate in a fatal attack due to its size, it did contribute to one death in 2018.
 But even if you are slightly injured, can you sue for a minor dog bite in California?
 Yes, of course you can!

 Researchers say the Chihuahua is the most likely breed to bite veterinarians.
 The breed is liable to bite during grooming and kennel visits, too.
 So, in the case of dog attacks by breeds like Chihuahuas, you can still file a dog bite lawsuit.